Foreign Cattle Market: The end of Smithfield as a livestock market

 For centuries the main cattle market for London had been held at Smithfield.
 There being no refrigeration, butchers bought an animal at the market, and slaughtered it themselves.
 The site was small and by the Victorian era the volume of trade had increased to the point that it was badly overcrowded and a public health nuisance.
 Driving cattle to Smithfield through the thoroughfares of the metropolis e.g. Oxford Street was bad for traffic congestion and endangered life and limb.

 Hence in 1855 Parliament moved London's livestock market to a site in Islington.
-Later, Smithfield was rebuilt as a dead meat market: the one that stands today.
+Later, Smithfield acquired a new role: it was rebuilt as a dead meat market; the one that stands today.
+(Before supermarkets, most meat eaten in London was purchased wholesale at Smithfield.
+Thus by 1895 Smithfield was providing 130 pounds (59 kg) of meat annually "for every man, woman and child within 15 miles of Charing Cross".)

 The Metropolitan Cattle Market

-The new Metropolitan Cattle Market was in Copenhagen Fields, Islington.
+For live cattle, the new Metropolitan Cattle Market was in Copenhagen Fields, Islington.

 A growing population and increasing money wages created a demand for more meat.
 The British farming industry, protected from competition, could not satisfy the demand.
 In 1842-6 the Conservative government of Sir Robert Peel—as in its repeal of the Corn Laws—had legislated to allow all foreign cattle to be imported duty free.
 It was the beginning of the free trade era ("the first globalisation").

 By railway the Metropolitan Cattle Market received livestock not only from most parts of Great Britain and Ireland, but increasingly from the Continent.
 John Gamgee, a veterinary scientist, warned that free trade in animals was dangerous because it would import diseases—had already done so.
 But the commercial interests were too powerful, and the trade continued.

 As European rail links improved, these cattle came from as far away as the plains of Hungary and, eventually, Russia.
 That country had never been free from cattle plague (rinderpest), an infectious disease highly mortal to immunologically naïve cattle.
 It got into the Metropolitan Cattle Market and rapidly spread to most parts of Great Britain.